apache/daffodil-site/site/mg_4.0.0.md

 The most important changes to be aware of in this release are:

-- Daffodil has merged daffodil-runtime1, daffodil-runtime1-unparser, daffodil-lib, daffodil-sapi,
+- Daffodil has merged daffodil-udf, daffodil-runtime1, daffodil-runtime1-unparser, daffodil-lib,
-daffodil-japi and daffodil-io into daffodil-core.
+  daffodil-sapi, daffodil-japi and daffodil-io into daffodil-core.
-- Daffodil has replaced Validation Modes with a factory method from the ValidatorFactory class called `make`.
+- Daffodil has replaced the Validation Modes(`withValidationMode`)/`withValidator` with the `withValidation(validatorName[, validationConfigurationURI])` method.
+Built-in validator names are xerces, daffodil, schematron and off.
 - com.typesafe.config class has been replaced with java.util.Properties class for Validators configuration

 ## Dependencies

-Since daffodil-sapi/japi have been merged into daffodil-core, the dependencies when using scala/java have changed to daffodil-core.
+Since daffodil-udf and daffodil-sapi/japi have been merged into daffodil-core, the dependencies when using scala/java or udfs have changed to daffodil-core.

 <div>
 <ul class="nav nav-tabs">